Thomas Ravenscroft

 Thomas Ravenscroft (c.
-1588 - 1635) was an English musician, theorist and editor, notable as a composer of rounds and catches, and especially for compiling collections of English folk music.
+1588 - 1635) was an English musician, theorist and editor, notable as a composer of rounds and catches, and especially for compiling collections of English folk music and a collection of psalm settings.

 Biography

 Little is known of Ravenscroft's early life.
 He probably sang in the choir of St. Paul's Cathedral from 1594, when a Thomas Raniscroft was listed on the choir rolls and remained there until 1600 under the directorship of Thomas Giles.
 He received his bachelor's degree in 1605 from Cambridge.

 Ravenscroft's principal contributions are his collections of folk music, including catches, rounds, street cries, vendor songs, "freeman's songs" and other anonymous music, in three collections: Pammelia (1609), Deuteromelia or The Second Part of Musicks Melodie (1609) and Melismata (1611), which contains one of the best-known works in his collections, The Three Ravens.
 Some of the music he compiled has acquired extraordinary fame, though his name is rarely associated with the music; for example "Three Blind Mice" first appears in Deuteromelia.

-He moved to Bristol where he published a metrical psalter (The Whole Booke of Psalmes) in 1621.
+He moved to Bristol, where he published a metrical psalter (The Whole Booke of Psalmes) in 1621.
+Many of the psalm settings were composed by Ravenscroft himself, while others were by other composers of the time, including Thomas Morley, Thomas Tomkins and John Dowland.